pingcap/blog/how-pinterest-reduced-costs-and-improved-data-consistency-with-newsql-database.md

 Ixia is our in-house index data store.
 It is built on top of HBase + Muse (our in-house index engine).
 We use CDC for asynchronous indexing.
 Source of truth data is written to HBase, and we build indexes asynchronously in the search engine.

-Ixia’s major pain points were:
+Ixia's major pain points were:

 * **Occasional index failures and inconsistencies**.
 This frustrated customers, and we spent many hours helping them debug inconsistency-related issues.
 * **Problem diagnosis could be time-consuming** due to system complexity.